jundalisay/superb/content/en/research/hume/treatise/book-1/part-4/section-4.md

-+++
+---
+title: "The Philosophy of Descartes -- Imagination"
+heading: Section 4
-title       = "The Philosophy of Descartes -- Imagination" description = "The fundamental principle of Descartes' philosophy is its opinion that colours, sounds, tastes, smells, and temperature are nothing but impressions in the mind" date        = "2020-06-16" image = "/covers/treatise.jpg" author      = "David Hume" linkTitle   = "The Philosophy of Descartes" linkb = "/research/hume/treatise/book-1/part-4/section-3" linkbtext = "Section 3" linkf = "/research/hume/treatise/book-1/part-4/section-4b" linkftext = "Section 4b"
+description: "The fundamental principle of Descartes' philosophy is its opinion that colours, sounds, tastes, smells, and temperature are nothing but impressions in the mind"
-+++
+image: /covers/treatise.jpg
+weight: 8
+author: David Hume
+icon: /avatars/hume.png
+---

 ## Descartes has an Irregular Imagination